Shan-Dilranga/Cloud-Server-Monitoring/README.md

 # Cloud-Server-Monitoring
-This repo is about provisioning AWS EC2 server and related services and monitoring it using Promethius and  Grafana while testing the load using Apache Jmeter
+This repo is about provisioning AWS EC2 Ubuntu server and related services and monitoring it using Promethius and  Grafana while testing the load using Apache Jmeter

 ## Architecture Diagram